jonafrank/symfonyBlogSearch/README.md

 2. Web Server (Apache, NGINX).
 3. Composer.
 4. Node.js and Bower to install dependences.
-5. A google developer key (if is online) or elasticsearch v1.7 installed and running
+5. A google developer key (if is online) or elasticsearch v1.7 installed and running, If you don't have any you can use doctrine full text search (not recomendable);
+6. PHPUnit to run the tests.

 ## Up and running instructions
 1. Clone this Repository.